Edinburgh Legal Education Trust

 Choice of topic

-Applicants are free to choose their own topic.
+Applicants are expected to choose their own topic.
 The emphasis, however, should be on legal doctrine rather than on, for example, legal theory or socio-legal issues.
 Historical or comparative perspectives are welcome.
-Two possible research projects are available (one on contract law and the other on the law of delict) and applicants are welcome to choose, or adapt, one of those.
+Members of staff at the Edinburgh Law School with appropriate research interests will be happy to give further guidance.

 Progression to the PhD